-&lt;sup>32The effects on the two components remain statistically insignificant when considering only Hindus, or only Muslims.
+32. The effects on the two components remain statistically insignificant when considering only Hindus, or only Muslims.
 This rules out the possibility that nationalistic messaging worked only for the majority Hindu group, who may associate national identity with the Hindu nationalist ideology of India's ruling party, the BJP.

-&lt;sup>33The effect remains statistically insignificant (p = 0.46) for Hindus only, for whom the citizenship question is arguably more relevant.
+33. The effect remains statistically insignificant (p = 0.46) for Hindus only, for whom the citizenship question is arguably more relevant.

-&lt;sup>34For example, the camps have no effect on thermometer feelings toward the politicians we ask about: Narendra Modi, Mahatma Gandhi, and Mamata Banerjee (Appendix Figure S12).
+34. For example, the camps have no effect on thermometer feelings toward the politicians we ask about: Narendra Modi, Mahatma Gandhi, and Mamata Banerjee (Appendix Figure S12).
 Arguably, the null effects on feelings toward contemporary politicians Modi and Banerjee reveal a strength of our youth camps: they improve intergroup relations and psychological well-being while remaining non-partisan.
 Also reassuringly, we estimate null effects on masculinity attitudes (Appendix Figure S13).

-&lt;sup>35That would align with the value-shaping educational intervention of Dhar et al. (2022), which shaped attitudes more than behaviors.
-Importantly, the lectures in our camps did not explicitly urge campers to be more tolerant (Appendix C.4).
-We estimate null effects of our lectures on attitudes in Section 5.3.
-But they did focus on the value of democracy, and using quasi-random variation in lecture-day attendance, we do observe that they positively affect support for democracy.
+35. That would align with the value-shaping educational intervention of Dhar et al. (2022), which shaped attitudes more than behaviours.
+Importantly, the lectures in our camps did not explicitly urge campers to be more tolerant

+4.5.
+Psychological well-being